pychebfun/pychebfun/README.md

 The Chebfun system is designed to perform fast and accurate functional computations.
 The system incorporates the use of Chebyshev polynomial expansions, Lagrange interpolation with the barycentric formula, and Clenshaw-Curtis quadrature to perform fast functional evaluation, integration, root-finding, and other operations.

+To learn about pychebfun you may read on, or have a look at the [IPython notebook illustrating the original paper by Battles and Trefethen](http://nbviewer.ipython.org/6724986).

 ## Getting Started

 This is a minimal documentation about `pychebfun`.